VictorGrycuk/streamdeck-color-picker/README.md

 Instead, when the key is pressed the location of the mouse is updated and will stay ready the color of the pixel at that location.

-If the copy to clipboard option is activated, it will update the copied value every second.
+If the copy to clipboard option is activated, it will update the copied value at the same speed of the refresh rate.

 ## My others Stream Deck plugins